SofiaBlinova/EDSR-net/README.md

 # EDSR-net
-The implementation of EDSR network in different color spaces.// In this work an EDSR network is implemented based on the article "Enhanced Deep Residual Networks for Single Image Super-Resolution" (https://arxiv.org/abs/1707.02921).
+The implementation of EDSR network in different color spaces.\\
+In this work an EDSR network is implemented based on the article "Enhanced Deep Residual Networks for Single Image Super-Resolution" (https://arxiv.org/abs/1707.02921).
 It is implemented in 3 variations for RGB, XYZ and YCbCr color spaces.
 Timofty dataset is used as a train dataset, Set5 as a test dataset.
 ## Obtained results in different color spaces
 | Color space           | SSIM  | PSNR   |